Forecasting

 Order Confirmation

-Once the customer has confirmed that an order is going ahead, the user can convert a forecasted WO into a standard WO for manufacture.
+Once the customer has confirmed that an order is going ahead, the user can convert a forecast WO into a standard WO for manufacture.
 This can be done directly from the Forecasting tool using the CONVERT TO LIVE option on the work order section.

 clip1175